We deliver more than 40 events and training courses every year covering a wide variety of topics.

 Who should attend?

-This course is for staff at UKCISA membership institutions who are fee assessors.
-We welcome those who are new to the role of assessing fee status and those who are familiar with fee assessment and would like a refresher course.
+This course is for staff who are fee assessors.
+We welcome those who are new to the role of assessing fee status.

 Student route refusals & administrative reviews

 This two-part training course focuses on the rules and guidance on refusals and administrative reviews, and how they function within the Student route.
-This course will help you to: Explain the r ...
+This course will help you to: ...

 This two-part training course focuses on the rules and guidance on refusals and administrative reviews, and how they function within the Student route.